 Florida Pre-paid Programs

-Florida Prepaid College Plan 2014-2015 had specific dates to enroll, but you can request information to be sent for the next open enrollment (Fall 2014).
+Florida Prepaid College Plans have specific dates to enroll, but you can request information to be sent for the next open enrollment.
 However, you can open a Florida 529 Savings Plan account at any time.
 Using the links below, you can view the Florida 529 Savings Plan Guide to learn more about the importance of saving for college and the options we offer.

 - Students, searching for scholarships can be time-consuming and hard work.
 Please take a few preparatory steps before you begin your search to ensure that your time will be well spent and fruitful.
 Planning ahead is EVERYTHING!